Friday, April 19, 2024

 Marion Graham was sent to work in Japanese Section I in Block F, typing up Japanese messages that were decrypted and translated into English.
 These were sent to American cryptographers in Washington, D.C.
 Private Charlotte Vine-Stevens was also sent to Block .
 A member of the ATS (Auxiliary Territorial Service), she was to paraphrase translated Japanese messages which were then passed on to commanders in the field.

-By 1944, almost seven thousand people worked at Bletchley Park.
-It was not an efficient operation, deciphering 2500 army and air force messages every day and 2000 naval messages.
+By 1944, almost seven thousand people worked at Bletchley Park, deciphering 2500 army and air force messages every day including some 2000 naval messages.
 The contributions of the young women, who constituted about three quarters of the workforce cannot be overstated.
 They were vital to the success of D-Day and the winning of the war.

 Discussion

 Fleming opens with the back story of World War II and the declaration of war by British Prime Minister Neville Chamberlain in 1939.
 Chamberlain had hoped to avoid war by signing an agreement with Adolf Hitler after he annexed Czechoslovakia in 1938.
-Life in Britain drastically changed very suddenly as Fleming goes on to describe.
-One such change was the moving of GC&CS to Bletchley Park.
+Life in Britain suddenly and drastically changed as Fleming goes on to describe.
+One such change was the moving of GC&CS to Bletchley Park, code-named Station X.

 Not only could the work be difficult, but even life outside of Bletchley Park could be challenging.
 The young women who arrived at Bletchley Park were assigned billets or temporary housing.
-The quality of these billets varied; they could be comfortable and the family welcoming or noisy, unfriendly and lacking in basic amenities.
+The quality of these billets varied; they could be comfortable and the family welcoming, or noisy, unfriendly and lacking in even the most basic amenities.

 The young women working at Bletchley Park weren't able to see the entire picture and how their work helped others.
 The path of an enemy message from when it was sent by the enemy, to being intercepted and sent to Bletchley Park where cryptographers worked to decipher them is outlined by Fleming, midway through the book.
 With each profile, Fleming explains the tasks crucial to their work at Bletchley Park.
 Readers will learn about wireless, Morse code, the German Enigma machine, codes and ciphers, the British cipher machine called a Typex, how to break a cipher, indexing at Bletchley, decipher a message, the Bombes and how they worked and were reset each day, cribs, creating a Menu, enciphering a cipher, the German Lorenz SZ40/42, and the Colossus I - the first electronic machine.
+The work was complex, vast and crucial to the war effort.
 Fleming includes a wealth of black and white photographs of significant events in the war but also the few existing ones of Bletchley Park, and the machines used in the war effort.

 Book Details: